phaustin/quantecon-example/book/docs/numpy.md

 ## Additional Functionality

-Let\'s look at some other useful things we can do with NumPy.
+Let's look at some other useful things we can do with NumPy.

 ### Vectorized Functions